Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Introduction

 This paper is organized as follows.
-In Section \ref{sec:CCC}, we describe the counting problem in monoidal categories and the setting for our results.
-In Section \ref{sec:DC} we define determinantal circuits and give applications to the Chung-Langlands rooted spanning forest theorem (Section \ref{ssec:DCApp}) and quantum circuits with postselection-based closed timelike curves (P-CTC, Section \ref{ssec:DCAppCTC}).
-In Section \ref{sec:PfafvsDet} we relate determinantal and Pfaffian circuits.
-A remark on notation: in most cases we use $M,N$ for matrices, $\indexset{I},\indexset{J}$ for sets (especially of indices), $f,g$ for morphisms, $\mathbf{F},\mathbf{G}$ for functors, and $\mcC,\mcM$ for categories.
-For a matrix $X$, we let $X_{\indexset{IJ}}$ be the submatrix with rows in $\indexset{I}$ and columns in $\indexset{J}$.
+In Section \ref{sec:CCC}, we describe the counting problem in monoidal categories and the setting for our results, consolidating the language of combinatorial circuits and generalizations of holographic algorithms into the language of category theory.
+In Section \ref{sec:DC} we define determinantal circuits and give applications to the rooted spanning forest theorem (Section \ref{ssec:DCApp}), computing Tutte polynomials, and quantum circuits with postselection-based closed timelike curves (P-CTC, Section \ref{ssec:DCAppCTC}).
+In Section \ref{sec:PfafvsDet} we reframe Pfaffian circuits in terms of monoidal categories and relate determinantal and Pfaffian circuits.